What jobs can you do with an electronic engineering degree?

 An electronic engineering degree appears to lead in some fairly obvious directions – to the electronics industry, for example.
 However, the options are much broader than this, both within the engineering industry and outside it.

-Electronic engineering graduates are typically accepted into the following industries.
+Electronic engineering graduates are typically sought by the following industries.
 However, different employers will have different requirements, so do check out companies individually.

 - Aerospace industry